DifferentialDrivetrainSim

 The encoder position.

-getLeftPositionFeet() wpimath.units.feet
+get_left_position_feet() wpimath.units.feet

-getLeftPositionInches() wpimath.units.inches
+get_left_position_inches() wpimath.units.inches

-getLeftVelocity() wpimath.units.meters_per_second
+get_left_velocity() wpimath.units.meters_per_second

 Get the left encoder velocity in meters per second.